 Medical Students at St Vincent's Hospital Clinical School

-The St Vincent's Clinical School was established in 1910 and in the modern era teaches hundreds of medical and physiotherapy students from the University of Melbourne each year.
-Based 20 metres from the St Vincent's Inpatient Services Building (main hospital), the School has a reputation for outstanding teaching, consistently producing exceptional results.
+The St Vincent's Clinical School was established in 1910 and coordinates teaching of medical students at The University of Melbourne.
+Based 20 metres from the St Vincent's Inpatient Services Building (main hospital), the School has a reputation for outstanding teaching, consistently producing exceptional academic results.
 The last two Clinical Deans have been Prof Greg Whelan and Prof Wilma Beswick with the current Director of Medical Student Education being A/Prof Justin Tse.
 It is also the home Clinical School of two recent Rhodes Scholars who have undertaken further training in the United Kingdom.

 Electives - Medical Students only